-- stay with the injured person and return with them; or - stay with the injured person until the parent/guardian arrives at the hospital and return to school.
+- stay with the injured person and return with them; or - stay with the injured person until the parent/guardian arrives at the hospital and then return to school.

-All staff must report any accident (or near misses) involving themselves or visitors/volunteers by recording the details on the County Council's on-line incident reporting system.
-Pupil accidents, depending on the severity will be reported either on the minor injuries form and/or County Council's on-line incident reporting system.
+All staff must report any accidents (or near misses) involving themselves or visitors/volunteers to the Bursar who will record the details on East Sussex County Council's online incident reporting system.
+Pupil accidents, depending on the severity, will be reported either on the minor injuries form and/or East Sussex County Council's online incident reporting system.

-Specified categories of incidents are reportable to the HSE and these will be undertaken by the Occupational Health and Safety team.
+Specified categories of incidents are reportable to the HSE and these will be undertaken by East Sussex County Council's Health and Safety Team.

 All accidents will be investigated, including the review of relevant risk assessments, to prevent re-occurrence.
-The headteacher will monitor the accidents to identify trends and the governing body will receive information on accidents on a regular basis.
+The Headteacher will monitor the accidents to identify trends and the governing body will receive information on accidents on a regular basis.

-12. Health Issues
+11. Health Issues

-12.1 Smoking (see also the Corporate Policy on No Smoking)
+11.1 Smoking (also see the No Smoking at Work Policy)